Balance-Based Cryptography: Physically Computing Any Boolean Function: Computing AND Function

-First, we propose the following simple protocol for one of the most fundamental functions: the two-variable AND function.
-In a setting with two players, each having a bit $x_1$ and $x_2$, respectively, this protocol securely computes $x_1 \wedge x_2$.
+First, we propose the following protocol for one of the most fundamental functions: the AND function.
+In a setting with $n$ players, where the $i$-th player has a bit $x_i$, this protocol securely computes $x_1 \wedge x_2 \wedge ... \wedge x_n$.

 Each player is given a heavy coin (with weight $w$) and a light coin (with weight $w-\delta$).
 Each player then chooses one of the two coins to place on the same side of a balance scale.
 If the player's bit is 1, the player chooses the heavy coin; if the player's bit is 0, the player chooses the light coin.